FREE SHIPPING on purchases over 1,500 CZK 📦

 What is vaginal discharge and how does it change during the cycle?

-Vaginal discharge can sometimes surprise a woman, whether it's its presence, amount, texture, or color.
-However, its presence is as natural as saliva.
-Regularly recording your discharge can give you useful information about your body, your menstrual cycle, and your fertile window.
+Vaginal discharge can sometimes surprise a woman, whether by its presence, quantity, or even its texture and color.
+However, its presence is as natural as, for example, saliva.
+Regularly tracking your discharge can provide useful information about your body, menstrual cycle, and fertile period.

 What exactly is vaginal discharge?

-Vaginal discharge is the collective name for any fluid (excluding menstruation) that leaves the vagina.
-Its main functions are to remove old cells from the vagina, provide vaginal lubrication, protect vaginal tissues from infection and irritation, and maintain the health of the reproductive organs.
-However, it also fulfills its function in intimate life.
+Vaginal discharge is a collective term for any fluid (excluding menstruation) that leaves the vagina.
+Its main purpose is to remove old cells from the vagina, provide vaginal lubrication, protect vaginal tissues from infection and irritation, and maintain the health of reproductive organs.
+It also plays a role in intimate life.

-Its amount can vary throughout the month, as can its texture and color.
-These changes are mainly due to your reproductive hormones that control menstruation, libido, and sexual activity, but vaginal discharge also changes throughout life, such as after giving birth or during menopause. ( 1 )
+Its quantity can vary throughout the month, as can its texture and color.
+These changes are mainly influenced by your reproductive hormones that regulate menstruation, libido, and sexual activity, but vaginal discharge also changes throughout life, such as after childbirth or during menopause.
+(1)

 Cervical fluid

 One type of vaginal discharge is cervical mucus.
-It comes from glands in and around the cervix.
+It originates from glands in and around the cervix.

-• Helping transport sperm to the egg during the fertile period
+• To help transport sperm to the egg during the fertile period

-• Providing a protective barrier after ovulation to prevent anything from entering the uterus
+• To provide a protective barrier after ovulation, to prevent anything from entering the uterus

-It is the cervical fluid, its amount and consistency, that changes the most during the menstrual cycle with fluctuating hormones: when estrogen levels rise before ovulation, cervical fluid thins.
-This makes it easier for sperm to move through the cervix.
-As progesterone levels increase in the luteal phase, the consistency thickens. ( 2 )
+Cervical fluid, its quantity, and consistency change the most during the menstrual cycle with fluctuating hormones: as estrogen levels rise before ovulation, cervical fluid thins.
+This facilitates sperm movement through the cervix.
+With increasing progesterone levels during the luteal phase, the consistency becomes thicker.
+(2)

-By tracking your cycle and regularly recording your cervical fluid, you can better understand these patterns and find out what is normal for you.
+By tracking your cycle and regularly recording cervical fluid, you can better understand these patterns and discover what is normal for you.

-Cervical mucus and its variability throughout your cycle can tell you a lot about what phase of your cycle you are in and whether you are approaching your fertile period, when your chances of pregnancy are higher.
-This is why cervical mucus monitoring is one of the three main pillars of the symptothermal method . ( 4 )
+Cervical mucus and its variability during the cycle can tell you a lot about what phase of the cycle you are in and whether the fertile window, when the chance of pregnancy is higher, is approaching.
+Therefore, tracking cervical mucus is one of the three main pillars of the symptothermal method.
+(4)

-Do you want to learn how cervical mucus changes throughout your cycle and what its appearance says about your cycle and fertility?
-Everything you need to know about the functioning of the menstrual cycle, a woman's fertile period, or specifically about changes in cervical mucus can be found in this webinar .
-If you already know the basics and want to learn how to effectively determine the fertile period of your cycle and use it as a form of natural contraception or for pregnancy planning, you can choose the follow-up webinar .
+Do you want to learn how cervical mucus changes during the cycle and what its appearance says about your cycle and fertility?
+Everything you need to know about how the menstrual cycle works, a woman's fertile period, or specifically about changes in cervical mucus, can be found in this webinar.
+If you already know the basics and want to learn how to effectively determine the fertile period of your cycle and use it as a form of natural contraception or for planning pregnancy, you can choose the follow-up webinar.

-Birth control pills that contain progestin, a synthetic version of the hormone progesterone, can thicken cervical mucus.
-This makes it harder for sperm to penetrate the cervix, reducing the chance of conception.
-Women taking hormonal birth control pills may experience thicker cervical mucus or significantly less mucus. ( 3 )
+Contraception containing progestin, a synthetic version of the hormone progesterone, can lead to a thicker consistency of cervical fluid.
+This makes it harder for sperm to penetrate through the cervix, reducing the chance of conception.
+Women using hormonal contraception may therefore experience thicker cervical mucus, or significantly less of it.
+(3)

 Vaginal discharge versus vaginal infection

-If the balance of bacteria that normally live in the vagina changes, a condition called a vaginal infection can occur . ( 5 )
+If the balance of bacteria normally living in the vagina changes, it can lead to a condition called vaginal infection.
+(5)

 • Itching, burning